Fort Collins, CO · Colorado

 What is the pollen count in Fort Collins today?

 Today in Fort Collins, Colorado, the pollen level is very high with an allergy index of 5.
-The main allergen to watch is Birch.
+The main allergen to watch is Ragweed.

 When is allergy season in Fort Collins, Colorado?